Sarthak102/Inventory-management/README.md

 # Inventory Management System

 This project is an Inventory Management System built with PHP, MySQL, HTML, and CSS.
-It allows users to add vendors, add products, issue products, view available products, and generate inventory reports.
+It allows users to add category, add products, issue products, view available products, and generate monthly inventory reports.

 ## Features

-- Add vendors
-- Add products associated with vendors
+- Add products associated with categories
 - Issue products
 - View available products with the ability to increment quantities
 - Generate inventory reports